This cascading frozen waterfall in Ontario is a beautiful winter nature escape

 The conservation area is open year-round every day from dawn to dusk.
 A parking fee will be required to visit.

 Make sure to respect the rules of the area during your visit.
-Adhere to social distancing measures by only visiting with a small group and pick up your trash to leave the area just as beautiful as you found it.
+Pick up your trash to leave the area just as beautiful as you found it.

 Join the conversation Load comments